-- 1. Matters for TEPCO to conduct - (1) Integrated exposure dose information control workers engaged in radiation works and separate construction works at the power plant site, the information should be managed in an integrated manner.
-For this reason, the plant director, in cooperation with the head office, etc., should establish the organization to manage the exposure dose related information (hereinafter referred to as "systematic control organization") and instruct the organization to manage the exposure dose information securely, considering the points of Attachment 1.
+- 1. Matters for TEPCO to conduct - (1) Integrated exposure dose information control

+In order to manage workers' basic information and exposure dose information for all the workers engaged in radiation work and separate construction work at the power plant site, the information should be managed in an integrated manner.
+For this reason, the plant director, in cooperation with the head office, etc., should establish the organization to manage the exposure dose-related information (hereinafter "systematic control organization") and instruct the organization to manage the exposure dose information securely, considering the points of Attachment 1.